Miladkhoshdel/Lottery-Script/README.md

 Simple Script for choose winner participants.
 (Personal Use)

 ## Requirments
-Just make sure you have python3 installed on yur device.
+Just make sure you have python3 installed on your device.

 ## Example
 > C:\Users> python script.py\\